 The Women Chemists Committee (WCC) was founded in the fall of 2005 to promote the development of women in the chemical sciences.
 With the support of our local ACS chapter and the University of Illinois Chemistry department, we have planned events that include professional and social opportunities that benefit graduate students, faculty, staff, and undergraduates.
 Please contact WCC if you have any questions or would like to join.

-YCC advocates for and provide resources to students, early-career chemists and professionals in the chemical sciences and related fields.
+YCC advocates for and provides resources to students, early-career chemists and professionals in the chemical sciences and related fields.
 Contact YCC to join or for more information.